Starting a website is fun, but there are several things that we need to address prior to launching a site.

 I have used DreamHost and HostGator for my sites and Bluehost for my customer sites.
 So far, Bluehost and HostGator have surprised me the most with their hosting quality and support.

 In particular, Bluehost is highly recommended for running a WordPress blog, as it is recommended by the official WordPress.org hosting page & also offers free SSL which is a much required for our websites in 2022.

 My experience with all three of these hosting companies has been in hosting WordPress sites, and WordPress uses memory-intensive software.
 In other words, WordPress is a memory hog!
 This is important to know when choosing your website’s host.

-A WordPress blog requires hosting to be updated with the latest technology, and all these three hosting companies are offering well-optimized environment for running a WordPress blog.
-With Bluehost and Hostgator, I have experience of handling almost 20k/Pv daily, with a well-optimized WordPress blog + cache plugin.
-Dreamhost is suggested only when you are looking for a minimum budget hosting.
+A WordPress blog requires hosting to be updated with the latest technology, and all three of these hosting companies offer a well-optimized environment for running a WordPress blog.

 |Free Domain||1 free domain||Free primary domain migration + renew||1 free domain|

 |Free Blog Migration||No||Yes||No|

 |Free Adwords Credit||$100||$100||$75|

 |Support Quality||4.5/5||4.5/5 (Live chat wait time is longer)||3/5|

 |Discount Coupon||Added in the link below||SHOUTMELOUD30||Added in the link below|